Maximum Subarray Sum (Kadane’s Algorithm)

 • If array contains all non-negative numbers, the max subarray sum will be the sum of the entire array.

-• Several subarrays may have the same maximum sum, but we only need to return the value of the maximum subarray sum.
+• We need to to return the value of the maximum subarray sum.

 Example 1